Helping Clients Gain Green Cards After Marriage

 You must also complete Form I-485, Application to Register Permanent Residence or Adjust Status, and submit it to USCIS.
 For the non-resident applicant, supporting documentation for this form include:

-Your U.S. citizen spouse must also file Form I-864, Affidavit of Support, to demonstrate their ability to support you financially, i.e., that you will not become a financial burden upon the U.S. For the U.S. citizen spouse, supporting documentation often includes:
+Your U.S. citizen spouse must also file Form I-864, Affidavit of Support, to demonstrate their ability to support you financially, i.e., that you will not become a financial burden upon the U.S. For the U.S. citizen spouse, supporting documentation for an adjustment of status through marriage often includes:

-What Happens After Your Marriage-Based Adjustment of Status Application Has Been Filed?
+What Happens After Your Adjustment of Status Through Marriage Application Has Been Filed?

 After your application has been received, USCIS will issue a receipt notice to you, along with a notice requiring that you attend your fingerprinting / biometrics appointment.

-What is the processing time for adjustment of status to be approved?
+What is the processing time for adjustment of status through marriage to be approved?

 The processing times for adjustment of status applications can take anywhere from 8-14 months if you are married to a U.S. citizen or 29-38 months if you are married to a permanent resident (Green Card holder).
 The lengthy timelines are the result of several factors, such as an influx of new cases, government staffing issues, and the global pandemic.